iamxichen/National-Park-Recommender/Part-1-Web-Scraping/README.md

-# National & State Parks Guide
+# National & State Parks Data

 This project is the term project for DSCI 511 for winter term 2021 at Drexel University, Philadelphia, PA.